Freiburg Hauptbahnhof: Tracks

 The main tracks of the Freiburg station consists of the two tracks of the Rhine Valley Railway and the two tracks of the Höllentalbahn and the single track of the line to Breisach.
-Between the tracks of the Rhine Valley Railway and the Höllentalbahn to the south of the paltforms there is a depot with sidings that supply rolling stock for the Höllentalbahn and the Rhine Valley Railway between Basel and Karlsruhe and, since 2004, the Black Forest Railway.
+Between the tracks of the Rhine Valley Railway and the Höllentalbahn to the south of the platforms there is a depot with sidings that supply rolling stock for the Höllentalbahn and the Rhine Valley Railway between Basel and Karlsruhe and, since 2004, the Black Forest Railway.
 Currently it houses locomotives of classes 110, 111, 143, 146.1 and 146.2 and several red n-coaches and double deck coaches.

 Operations

 Long-distance passenger services

 In long-distance traffic there are regular Intercity-Express connections from Freiburg station to the north in the direction of Berlin, Hamburg and Cologne from platform track 1.
 Services operate to Hamburg, with some services continuing to Kiel.
 Services to Cologne consist of coupled sets, which are separated in Cologne, continuing to Amsterdam and Dortmund.
 In addition, there are daily IC services to both Frankfurt and Nuremberg.
 Most trains to the south run to Basel, with some continuing to Zürich or Interlaken Ost.
 The long-distance trains to the south mostly stop on track 3.

 EuroCity services on the Chur–Hamburg/Hamburg–Chur route also stop in Freiburg.